FAQs

 -

-Assuming we have availability, we are happy to accommodate any changes to course dates.
+Assuming we have availability, we are happy to accommodate changes to course dates.

-If you need to cancel your course, please let us know immediately so that we might make your place available to other students.
+If you need to cancel your course, please let us know immediately so that we might make your place available to other students on the waitlist.
 Cancellations made less than four weeks before your start date can incur a liability for payment of the full fee.

 In circumstances beyond our control, we reserve the right to cancel or change course start dates.